c3lang/c3-web/docs/implementation-details/specification.md

 #### Interface methods

 * `@dynamic` — marks a method as participating in dynamic dispatch through an interface.
-A type's `@dynamic` methods constitute its interface implementation as described in *Types*.
+A type's `@dynamic` methods constitute its interface implementation as described in *Types*. `@dynamic` may not be applied to methods of `any` or to methods of an interface itself; only methods of concrete user-defined types may carry it.
 * `@optional` — marks an interface method as not required for every implementor.

 #### Type modifiers